IT-WIBRC/IT-WIBRC/README.md

 3 years as a Front-End Developer, Vuejs, Nodejs, Reactjs...
 Worked in 3 companies (1 start-up in Cameroon, 1 in Canada, and 1 in Paris).
 Beginner writer.

 - 🗺 I'm based in Douala, Cameroon
-- 🔭 I’m currently working on a client PWA app
+- 🔭 I’m currently working on a client PWA app (In Paris)
 - 🧠 Huge fan of Vuejs
 - Vue3, Nuxtjs, Tailwindcss, Supabase(Beginner), Nestjs (Beginner)
 - 🌱 I’m currently learning Nuxtjs and Supabase